cedoromal/Solidity-Project/README.md

 After cloning, compile MyToken.sol using 0.8.18 compiler then deploy it on "Remix VM"

 Once it has been deployed, you could now play with the smart contract under "Deployed Contracts"

+## Author

+CEDoromal (cesdoromal@mymail.mapua.edu.ph)

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details